insolar/insolar/docs/source/architecture.rst

 * Logic validation, e.g., consensus, number of voters.
 * Code mutability -- possibility of changing the code and change procedures.
 * Mutability of object history contained in the lifeline.
 These rules allow to implement GDPR or legal action via authorization requirements defined by the domain.
-* Applicability of custom cryptography schemes.
+* Applicability of custom cryptography schemes requested from the cloud that deploys them.

 .. _globulas:

 Globulas
 ~~~~~~~~

 Globula is a network of up to 1,000 :term:`nodes <node>`.
-It can run as a truly decentralized network with consistency established by a BFT-based consensus mechanism, a :ref:`globula network protocol <network_consensus>`.
+It can run as a truly decentralized network with consistency established by a leaderless, pure BFT-based consensus mechanism, a :ref:`globula network protocol <network_consensus>`.

 Insolar also supports larger node networks of up to 100 globulas (a total of 100,000 nodes) that behave transparently across such networks in accordance with whichever contract logic is in place.
 Such networks rely on the :ref:`inter-globula network protocol <network_consensus>` with leader-based consensus.